JaredKeithAveritt/AI_methods_in_advanced_materials_research/week_1/README.md

 5. **Diverse Applications:** Large language models find applications in natural language understanding, text generation, sentiment analysis, and more.
 They are valuable tools for developers, researchers, and businesses in diverse industries.

-GPT-3, developed by OpenAI, is one prominent example of a large language model that has demonstrated exceptional language understanding and generation capabilities.

-—-
+---

-A neural network is a computational model inspired by the structure and functioning of the human brain.
+A neural network (NN) is a computational model inspired by the structure and functioning of the human brain.
 It consists of interconnected nodes, called neurons, organized in layers.
 The basic building block is a neuron, which receives input, processes it through an activation function, and produces an output.

 ** insert diagram **